weareenvoy/tdd-string-calculator/readme.md

 Let’s write some real code to make this work.
 As we can tell from our test, we’re using `,` as a string delimiter, so maybe the first thing we do here is split our string into an array of numbers which we can sum.
 PHP has some pretty useful array functions to make this a ridiculously simple test to complete, but feel free to use whatever methodology you’d like.

 Passing!

+#### Interlude #2 -- Refactoring?

+At this point, we don’t actually have all that much to refactor, so there’s no need to do this section.

+> If you didn't use the built-in `array_sum()` PHP function, maybe this is a good time to refactor to simplify you code.
+> Remember, readability is an important goal!